touch-head-optimistically/crontab-parser/README.md

 # crontab-parser
-A demo parsing specify struct strategy to crontab.
+A demo parsing temporal strategy with specify struct to crontab.